canjs/canjs/index.md

 # CanJS!

-This walks through the basics of CanJS by building a smal todo app.
+This walks through the basics of CanJS by building a small todo app.
 Check out the [Getting Started Guide](http://javascriptmvc.com/docs.html#!getstarted) for a more in-depth overview.

 ## Get Canned